daisybutler/Workbench-project04/TESTING.md

 - The 'get in touch here' link takes the user to the contact page.

-- The update infomration button changes the default information associated with the user's profile.
+- The update information button changes the default information associated with the user's profile.

 <img width="908" alt="update-profile-testing" src="https://user-images.githubusercontent.com/68863341/127153700-03a720f2-742b-4700-9e94-0481fe2af25c.png">